High school student infiltrates, uncovers racist online chat

 WENDELL, N.C.
 (AP) — A black student at a North Carolina high school infiltrated and exposed a racist student online chat, but it’s unclear if everyone in the chat is facing consequences.

-The News & Observer reports 14-year-old Cenayia Edwards uncovered slur laden conversations about killing black people and reviving slavery.
-The chat involved two students at Edward’s East Wake High and five others at Johnston County’s Corinth Holders High.
+Cenayia Edwards uncovered slur laden conversations about killing black people and reviving slavery involving two students at Edward’s East Wake High and five others at Johnston County’s Corinth Holders High.

+White friends of the 14-year-old told her about the chat in late September and so she adopted a white online persona to gain access, she said.

+“I was like, ‘Add me to it,’ because I wanted to see what they were talking about,” she told WTVD-TV.
+“And I wanted to have proof that they were talking about this.”

+Edwards and her family said that East Wake High Principal Stacey Alston told them he’s not disciplining anyone, according to The News & Observer.

+Cecelia Edwards said the school told the family an investigation determined district policy wasn’t violated.
+At least some of the messages in the chat were sent while students were in class because there’s a reference to a teacher getting mad.
+Edwards’ family wants the students to at least be suspended and undergo counseling.

-Edwards and her family say East Wake High Principal Stacey Alston told them he’s not disciplining anyone.
-County school officials on Thursday said federal student privacy laws prevent them from saying if disciplinary action was taken.
-In the past, district officials have revealed when students were disciplined for racist behavior.
+Wake County school officials on Thursday said federal student privacy laws prevent them from saying if disciplinary action was taken.
+In the past, however, district officials have revealed when students were disciplined for racist behavior.

+In a video posted online Thursday, Alston called the chat unacceptable, “either during or after school hours,” and said such behavior damages the school and society.
+He didn’t mention any consequences in that message or one sent to parents Tuesday.

+Instead, Alston has promised the school will offer opportunities for “constructive dialogue” about racial issues.

 Meanwhile, Johnston County school officials said the principal “issued consequences” and parents were notified.